Bacolod: Ports

 BREDCO Port and Port of Banago are the vessels entry point in Bacolod.
 It has Fastcrafts going to Iloilo City daily, with different companies such as Weesam Express, OceanJet, and Montenegro Lines.
 It also has Roll-on/Roll-off (RORO) vessels going daily, to the Port of Dumangas, Iloilo with companies such as Montenegro Lines, FastCat, Starlite Ferries, and Tri-Star Megalink.

 2GO Travel has routes from Bacolod going to Manila, Batangas, Iloilo and Cagayan de Oro.

 Bacolod is 18 to 23 hours from the Port of Manila, 12 to 15 hours from the Port of Cagayan de Oro, 2 to 3 hours from the Port of Dumangas and 1 hour from the Port of Iloilo.

-Current Routes going to Bacolod as of October 2024: